milvus-io/milvus/deployments/binary/README.md

 $ ./minio server /minio
 ```

-## Start Milvus standalone service
+## Start Milvus standalone

-To start Milvus service, you need a Milvus binary file.
+To start Milvus standalone, you need a Milvus binary file.
 Currently you can get the latest version of Milvus binary file through the Milvus docker image.
 (We will upload Milvus binary files in the future)

 ```shell
 $ docker run -d --name milvus milvusdb/milvus:v2.0.0-rc8-20211104-d1f4106 /bin/bash